 - 2 cups tomato puree

-- Whisk together the marinade ingredients in a baking dish and mix the chicken pieces in it.
-Cover and refrigerate for 3-4 hours.
+- Whisk together the marinade ingredients in a baking dish and add the chicken.
+Wrap with cling foil and refrigerate for 2 hours.

-- Preheat your oven to 400 Fahrenheit, keep the baking dish in the middle rack and bake for 35-40 minutes.
+- Preheat the oven to 400 Fahrenheit.
+Place the baking dish in the middle rack and bake for 30 minutes.

 - While the chicken is cooking in the oven, prepare the sauce.
 Melt butter in a saucepan and add whole spices.

 - When the spices start to sizzle, stir in the onion puree and ginger-garlic paste.
 Sauté for 5 minutes.

 - Add the tomato puree, Kashmiri chilli powder, salt and sugar.
 Cover and simmer for 10 minutes.
 Check once and add half cup water if the tomato gravy is too thick.